JAndrassy/Regulator/README.md

 WebServer.ino can serve the pages from SD card or SPIFFS.

-This static web pages can be started from a folder on a computer to show the data from Regulator.
+These static web pages can be started from a folder on a computer to show the data from Regulator.
 Only set the IP address of Arduino in script.js.

 ## Comments